Studies indicate that gay men are at a higher risk for suicide, surpassing even HIV as a leading cause of premature mortality.

 Dealing with the reality of being gay can be very stressful, especially if you’re trying to keep it buried and out of sight.

-Childhood rejection, loneliness, and abuse left me feeling worthless, traumatized, and full of shame.
+For me, childhood rejection, loneliness, and abuse left me feeling worthless, traumatized, and full of shame.

 Disclaimer: The information and perspectives shared in my posts, articles, and videos are based on my personal experiences and reflections.
 I am not a licensed therapist, counselor, or medical professional, and this content should not be considered a substitute for professional advice.
 If you are experiencing distress, depression, or mental health challenges, please reach out to a qualified professional who can provide the help you need.
 For immediate support, contact a mental health provider or, if you are in crisis, please call the Suicide & Crisis Lifeline at 988 (available in the U.S.) or your local emergency number.